shehzadashiq/gitops-2024/README.md

 ## Terraform

 The code in the [/terraform](./terraform/) directory is the code for the course.
 It creates the resources required for the bootcamp.
 It has been modified and corrected after having linting and formatted applied.

-## Bin

-This contains various scripts to assist in setting up codespaces and local environments.

 ## Policies